glscopeclient/scopehal-fwp-bridge/README.md

 If you are using the "lecroy_fwp" driver in libscopehal to talk to this bridge, all instrument-side configuration is automatic.
 Simply start the bridge server on the oscilloscope and the driver will configure the FastWavePort blocks as needed.

+Maximum supported memory depth using the current FastWavePort backend is 40M points per channel.
+If we switch to FastMultiWavePort in the future, this limitation will be removed however limited documentation has made this difficult so the initial implementation uses FastWavePort.

 ## Client to server protocol

 Clients may subscribe to up to four analog channels worth of data.
 Digital channels and 8-channel scopes are not currently supported.